 Once a notification is received, the Victorian Disability Worker Commission must assess it in the same way it assesses all complaints and determine a suitable course of action within 60 days.
-There are several possible courses of action the Victorian Disability Worker Commission may decide for a notification or complaint, including:
+There are several possible courses of action the Victorian Disability Worker Commission and the Disability Worker Registration Board of Victoria may decide for a notification or complaint, including:

-- referring it to an appropriate entity, for example the National Disability Insurance Scheme Quality and Safeguards Commission - investigating the disability worker - taking any other appropriate action, such as issuing an interim prohibition order or conciliating a matter - taking no further action
+- counselling the disability worker on the subject of the notification - referring it to an appropriate entity, for example the NDIS Quality and Safeguards Commission - investigating the disability worker - taking any other appropriate action, such as issuing an interim prohibition order or conciliating a matter - taking no further action.

-Once a suitable course of action has been determined, the Victorian Disability Worker Commission must provide written notice to the disability worker advising them of the decision, except where the Victorian Disability Worker Commission reasonably believes that providing notice would prejudice any investigation of the notification, or place at risk a person's health or safety, or place a person at risk of intimidation or harassment.
-For more information about the potential outcomes following an investigation, please refer to the website at www.vdwc.vic.gov.au
+Once a suitable course of action has been determined, the Victorian Disability Worker Commission or the Disability Worker Registration Board of Victoria must provide written notice to the disability worker advising them of the decision, except where providing notice would prejudice any investigation of the notification, or place at risk a person's health or safety, or place a person at risk of intimidation or harassment.
+For more information about the potential outcomes following an investigation, please refer to the website at www.ydwc.vic.gov.au

-Where the Victorian Disability Worker Commission determines that the disability worker should be investigated, the investigation will follow normal investigation procedures.
+Where the Victorian Disability Worker Commission or the Disability Worker Registration Board of Victoria determines that the disability worker should be investigated, the investigation will follow the investigation process required by the Act.

-No further action may be taken where the Victorian Disability Worker Commission determines that:
+No further action may be taken where the Victorian Disability Worker Commission or the Disability Worker Registration Board of Victoria determines that:

-- · it is satisfied that the notification is frivolous, vexatious or was not made in good faith - the subject of the matter of the notification is trivial, misconceived or lacking in substance and reasonably believes it does not require investigation - the subject matter of the notification comes within the jurisdiction of another entity, for example, the Australian Health Practitioner Regulation Agency (Ahpra) - the subject matter of the notification has already been dealt with adequately by the Victorian Disability Worker Commission - the subject matter of the notification is being dealt with, or has been dealt with by another entity or has been referred to that entity - the Victorian Disability Worker Commission reasonably believes that the disability worker whom the notification relates to has taken appropriate steps to remedy the matter - the notification is made more than twelve months after the provision of the disability service that is the subject matter of the notification - the notification is made more than twelve months after the disability service sought was not provided.
+- · it is satisfied that the notification is frivolous, vexatious or was not made in good faith - the subject matter of the notification is trivial, misconceived or lacking in substance and there are grounds for a reasonably belief that it does not require investigation - the subject matter of the notification comes within the jurisdiction of another entity, for example, the Australian Health Practitioner Regulation Agency (Ahpra) - the subject matter of the notification has already been dealt with adequately by the Victorian Disability Worker Commission or the Disability Worker Registration Board of Victoria - the subject matter of the notification is being dealt with, or has been dealt with by another entity or has been referred to that entity - the disability worker whom the notification relates to has taken appropriate steps to remedy the matter - the notification is made more than twelve months after the provision of the disability service that is the subject matter of the notification - the notification is made more than twelve months after the disability service sought was not provided.